hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 The Data Plane is in the critical path of data flow from one application to the other and hence the need for high throughput and low latency.

 The Consul Envoy integration is currently the primary way to utilize advanced layer 7 features provided by Consul, but can integrate with other third party proxies.

+The Consul data plane caches instructions from the control plane and only changes on updates making it extremely fast and highly scalable.

 ---
 name: Segmentation-Identity